Derived labels

 -

-Click the three vertical dots icon on any label to take additional actions:
+Click the three vertical dots icon for any label to take additional actions:

 - Click View code config to view a code representation of the derived label.
 Use the Code Config tool to copy or download the code.